Constructing the ‘Public Intellectual’ in the Premodern World

 This includes a hot lunch, tea, coffee and refreshments on both of the two days.

-Thanks to the generosity of our co-sponsors, including the Classical Association and the Society for the Promotion of Hellenic Studies, and the SALC Graduate School, modest bursaries are available on a competitive basis to PhD students, including those who are attending but not giving a paper: please apply via the bursary application page, no later than 28 June.
+Thanks to the generosity of our co-sponsors, including the Classical Association, the Society for the Promotion of Hellenic Studies, and the SALC Graduate School, modest bursaries are available on a competitive basis primarily to PhD students, including those who are attending but not giving a paper: the deadline for bursary applications was 28 June, so this link has now been closed.

 The conference will be held at Chancellors Hotel, Manchester.